Government contractors may find themselves dealing with a unlawful termination of contract for default on a federal construction project.

 The government must justify final decision to terminate: The contracting agency must reasonably believe that there is a likelihood that you can perform the entire contract effort within the time remaining for contract performance.
 See Limitations on the Government’s Right to Terminate a Contract for Default.

-When courts decide a wrongful termination of contract for default in government construction cases it is a question of law: The facts and circumstances surrounding a termination for default appeal are critical to the court’s legal decision.
+When courts decide a wrongful termination of contract for default in government construction cases it is a question of law: The facts and circumstances surrounding a termination for cause appeal are critical to the court’s legal decision.
 Therefore, you should keep track of all communications that show you acted reasonably, and that the wrongful termination for default actually occurred through no fault of your own.

 See more information about the FAR Changes Clause in Construction Contracts